 My 5-Point Summary About Legal Things and Privacy Issues

 - Personal opinion’s expressed in posts are my own.
 They don’t reflect the opinion of any person or organisation to whom I may be affiliated, or have been affiliated in the past.

-- I see my purpose as interpreting and threading together news and developments with the objective of being more successful in conducting business online.
+- The purpose of this site is about sharing opinions, mostly about business.
 If I cover news and research items, chances are they have been published by someone else already and I’m including them here because I think it’s important.
-This is not a news site and I’ll happily refer you to my sources if any of the items contain errors of any kind.
-I will always attribute work done by others.
+This is not a news site and I make every effort to attribute my sources.

 - If I get something wrong, let me know.
 I’d rather you left your lawyers alone in their nice expensive offices.

 - Most importantly, don’t make commercial decisions relying on information produced or re-produced here.
 If you’re inspired to do something with your own business and it’s going to cost you money, time or reputation – do some due diligence first and take full responsibility for your actions.
 I assume no liability for anyone’s ignorance, incompetence or misfortune.